This event starts at 3.30pm on 21st December 2022 and runs until the following morning at 9.30am.

 Torches, photos and phones…

-General visibility can be greatly reduced by using a torch since your eyes can’t adjust to the ambient light of the night sky due to the harsh light of the torch!
+In general visibility can be greatly reduced by using a torch since your eyes can’t adjust to the ambient light of the night sky due to the harsh light of the torch!
 So please only use a torch or the light on your phone when really necessary!
-There will be plenty of light as the full moon will have arrived on the 19th December.
-Our eyes will adjust to the ‘dark’!
+There will be very little light from the moon however as it’s a waning moon with a new moon on the Friday.
+We will become accustomed to the ‘dark!

 Feel free to take a few photos on your phone but please don’t let it distract you or others from the experience.
 Apart from occasional photos we ask you not to use your phone for social media or unessential texts or phone calls.
 If possible set your phone to aeroplane mode so you won’t receive notifications or at least set your phone to silent.
 Keep your phone in a zip-lock bag to keep it dry.